Mount Juliet, Tennessee: Transportation

 Interstate 40 and U.S. Route 70 (Lebanon Road) run east/west through Mt.
 Juliet, and State Route 171 (Mt Juliet Road) runs north-to-south connecting US-70 to I-40, before continuing toward Interstate 24 in the Antioch area.
 Interstate 40 has two exits in the city.

 Mt.
-Juliet serves as a stop on the Music City Star commuter rail service from Nashville to Lebanon, operating over freight carrier Nashville and Eastern Railroad.
-The Music City star has stations in downtown Nashville, Donelson, Hermitage, Mt.
+Juliet serves as a stop on the WeGo Star commuter rail service from Nashville to Lebanon, operating over freight carrier Nashville and Eastern Railroad.
+The WeGo Star has stations in downtown Nashville, Donelson, Hermitage, Mt.
 Juliet, Martha (State Route 109), and Lebanon.
-The Music City Star also runs trains for Tennessee Titans games, New Year's Eve, Wilson County Fair, other events downtown Nashville.
+The WeGo Star also runs trains for Tennessee Titans games, New Year's Eve, Wilson County Fair, other events downtown Nashville.

 For commercial air traffic, Mt.
 Juliet contains Nashville International Airport, located 9 mi west of the city via Interstate 40.

 City services

 The City of Mt.
 Juliet operates a police department.
-Ambulance service are provided by WEMA (the Wilson Emergency Management Agency).
-The city has a combination career and volunteer Fire Department (MJFD) with one station on Belinda Parkway and another station located on Hill Street.
-MJFD is currently in the planning stages to build a third fire station on the north side of Mt.
-Juliet, next to the new Green Hill High School.
+The city has a career Fire Department (FDMJ) that provides primary Fire protection and EMS services to the city.
+FDMJ serves Mt.
+Juliet with 3 stations.
+One station on Belinda Parkway, another station located on Hill Street, and a third station near Green Hill High School on the north side of the town.
 In addition, Mt.
 Juliet has a police station near Charlie Daniels Park on the city's northwest side.
 In December 2008, the Mt.
 Juliet Police Department Animal Control Division opened a shelter on Industrial Drive.
 An additional 57 acres was recently added to enhance Mt.
-Juliet’s park system, as well as an 8 acre tract of land dedicated to youth soccer.
+Juliet’s park system, as well as an 8-acre tract of land dedicated to youth soccer.

 Youth sports are operated by private non profit organizations.
 Baseball and softball are run by Mt.
 Juliet League, Inc. Football and cheerleading are run by Mt.
 Juliet Youth Sports Association and basketball is run by the West Wilson Basketball Association.